 She developed a passion for non-traditional medicine becoming certified with the College of Animal Chiropractors, trained in biotherapy, homotoxicology and western herbals with the College of Integrative Veterinary Therapies, and studies osteopathy with Full Spectrum Canine Therapy.
 Dr. Smolkin lives in Guelph, Canada with her husband Carlos, her daughter Robyn, and her 2 cats and 2 dogs, Ella, Bennett, Mackenzie, and Nacho.

-I have over 25 years experience in the healthcare industry operating companies that develop innovative training and education programs in human health for diverse organizations.
-I have also been involved in technology start-ups in the digital content and informatics fields.
-My love for my dog led me to co-found healthcareforpets.com because I want to develop great tools and programs to help pet owners manage their pet’s health and well-being.
+Paul has over 27 years of experience in the healthcare industry operating companies that develop innovative training and education programs in human health for diverse organizations.
+He has also been involved in a number of technology start-ups in the digital content and informatics fields.
+The love for his dog Scout led him to co-found healthcareforpets.com because he wanted to develop tools and resources to help other pet owners manage their pet’s health and well-being.